[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 Besides - it was also realized - the machines couldn't really do it anyway.
 All they had ever really done was suggest probabilities as an inspiration for policy.
 That had admittedly been of some use; it had statistically helped concentrate human minds on what was "likely to be the most likely result" of what they might do.
 Unfortunately, insidiously, during the Hafnium Era reliance on such aids had become addictive, and when the time came to break the addiction with a healthy change of heart, all the simulation devices were switched off, with the exception of the only conscious one, Ghepion Varramb nenself.

-That entity, in retirement, had then wandered by monorail to this very city, Vlamanor; had crept down into the vaults below the city floor; lastly had been granted that lair in which to rest and dream nen's own dreams, free from preoccupation with the wants of humankind.
+That entity, in retirement, had wandered by monorail to this very city, Vlamanor; had crept down into the vaults below the city floor; had lastly been granted that lair in which to rest and dream nen's own dreams, free from preoccupation with the wants of humankind.

 Since that retreat, seventeen eras and hundreds upon hundreds of lifetimes ago, the repose of Varramb had been uninterrupted.

 The old Being was therefore out of consideration, and so were its powers.
 Why then this new drive to disbelieve in those powers?
-What was the point of arguing that they had, or had not, ever existed?
+What was the point of arguing that they had not ever existed?
 What did it matter, one way or the other?

-At last the dim blur of a possible answer took shape in Miril's thoughts.
+At last the dim blur of an answer took shape in Miril's thoughts.
 She picked up her pen.

 Just to be contrary, she wrote on her paper, let me suggest that the machines of the later part of the long Hafnium Era, given their exponential evolution, with the ever-smaller mincing of their components, may, just possibly, have acquired the ability to model a situation in sufficient detail, to run Simulations far more effectively than we realize...